What line of defense do you have against malicious traffic and software? Do you have a firewall protecting your infrastructure?

 - Update your firewall to the latest vendor-recommended firmware.

 - Delete, disable, or rename any default user accounts, and change all default passwords.
-Make sure that you're using strong passwords.
+Make sure that you're using password best practices.

 - If multiple people manage the firewall, create additional accounts with limited privileges based on responsibilities.
 Do not share user accounts.
 Track the changes and note who made what changes and why.